deepakjnv880/k-means-clustering/README.md

 # k-means-clustering
-Implements K means clustering on 2d data point
+Implements K means clustering on 2d data point.

 # Details
-There are three folder LS(Linearly Seperable) , NLS(Non Linearly Seperable).
+There are two folder LS(Linearly Seperable) , NLS(Non Linearly Seperable).
 Each folder has data folder,python file and its cluster image.

 # Assumption
 Euclidean distance is used as measure of distance in Distortion calculation.